botlabs-gg/yagpdb/premium/README.md

-Package premium provides functionality to give guilds premium status through various sources (patreon only atm)
+Package premium provides functionality to give guilds premium status through various sources (patreon only atm).

 It maintains a list of premium users and guilds and their slots in redis, compiled from each source.